ctrueden/ctrueden.github.io/_pages/deus/SessionMon09.md

 Several weeks will pass without anything significant going on.
 Nikolai works on some alchemical experiments, assisted by Ariona and observed by Divin and mini-Vee.
 Eddie and Bryce work on improving portions of the ship.
 Eddie also pokes through everything on the ship, including everyone's personal items.
 The grocery runs go off without a problem.

 During the alchemy experiments, slowly Nikolai and Ariona begin to notice that when Divin/Meechum is present, the alchemy is being warped negatively.
 It seems that Divin/Meechum screws up the magical energies around him, even things which are not specifically targeted at him, or things that do not use actual sphere points (like alchemy).
-In fact, after Ariona racks her brain for some time, she realizes it reminds her of nothing so much as a man she's heard stories of, namely [http://www.restlesswarrior.com/pax/chars.html|Raphael Douglas].
+In fact, after Ariona racks her brain for some time, she realizes it reminds her of nothing so much as a man she's heard stories of, namely [Raphael Douglas](http://www.restlesswarrior.com/pax/chars.html).
 Two weeks of research determine that his range is a 20 foot radius, either near the caster or near the effect.